-393L Special Topics in Hazardous Materials 24-243 hours lab, 0.5-4.5 units Grade Only and practices are taught from a variety of different focus areas that may vary from term to term.
+393L Special Topics in Hazardous Materials 24-243 hours lab, 0.5-4.5 units Grade Only

+This course provides students with sound information and practices in dealing with hazardous materials incidents.
+Hazardous material principles and practices are taught from a variety of different focus areas that may vary from term to term.
 Focus areas may include: Hazardous Materials Incident Commander, Hazardous Materials Technician, Hazardous Materials Safety Officer, Hazardous Materials Specialist, Hazardous Materials Decontamination, Hazardous Materials Mitigation, or Hazardous Materials Weapons of Mass Destruction, among others.
 Focus areas are listed in the class schedule and student transcripts.
 This course is intended for practicing firefighters.
 (FT) AA/AS.